alexamist/conffit/README.md

 ### ~ Conforma (-c option):
 Generate conformations for single point QM calculations in Gaussian, starting from a .mol2 and .frcmod (if necessary).

-For this step, it’s necessary some **definitions in conffit.in**:
+For this step, it's necessary some **definitions in conffit.in**:

-- **Parameters to fit** - look carefully to the mol2 file definitions!
+- Parameters to fit (look carefully to the mol2 file definitions!)
   - usage: atom TYPES | atom NAMES | range for generation of random conformations | N (terms, only in dihedral case)
   - Bonds in Angstrom, angles and dihedral in degrees
   - N (terms) is how many sets of barrier, phase and multiplicity are necessary to discribe some dihedral that you wanna fit